 You may also pass the request to someone else to approve.
 For this tap Delegate.

-Process Integration
+Process Chains

 The process to be tested in this test script is part of a chain of integrated processes.

+In the assumption that the Employee Central related content in your instance has been deployed with the SAP Best Practices, you can test following business processes.

 Preceding Processes